 And almost all investors agree that finding the deals – the marketing aspect – is the toughest part of the business – and is the one that comes most naturally to me thanks to my background.
 In March of 2018, we launched the AMI House Buyers website and brand as our marketing vehicle to find off-market properties.

 Loving every moment of being in the real estate game, I decided that becoming an agent was my next logical step.
 I took and passed the national and state exams in November of 2017 – officially being issued my license in March of 2018.
 There are numerous reasons behind my choice to become an agent.
 But, the two biggest reasons were that it helps me in my real estate investing efforts and also allows me to use my skill set to do commission-based lead generation for other real estate agents in my area.

 What can I say – old habits die hard.

-This lead to the development two websites centered around my newfound status as an agent – Selling Katy and Buying Katy – that I launched this morning.
-I'm looking forward to building both their rankings and their brands.
+This lead to the development a website centered around my newfound status as an agent – Buying Katy – that I launched this morning.
+I'm looking forward to building both its rankings and its brand.

 My future involvement with PushFire

 I will continue to co-own PushFire, but I won't be its CEO anymore.
 I'll remain employed as an advisor to the company and oversee the generic stuff for it concerning finances and paperwork – and the occasional internal SEO checkup for the PushFire site.
 But I'll have no public-facing or client-facing role in the company and no involvement in its operations.
 In reality, it's been that way for almost a year now.
 None of our clients will notice a change.

 Sean is now PushFire's CEO, and he will be the “face” of the company with regard to the industry, clientele, business development, promotion, etc. And it's a role he's more than qualified to fulfill.
 We have the same values and the same hustle – and I couldn't imagine anyone I'd rather have take over my role in PushFire.